digipolisantwerp/codetable_aspnetcore/readme.md

 # Codetable Toolbox

-The Codetable Toolbox offers following functionalities for ASP.NET 5 Web Api projects :
+The Codetable Toolbox offers following functionalities for ASP.NET Core Web Api projects :

 - Generic base classes to deal with code tables in a uniform way.
 - Create a codetable discovery framework that adds an endpoint on which the list of Codetables can be retrieved.